Whether you've a wee tot or big teen, the costs of childcare can be massive. Yet 100,000s of working parents are missing

 Having said that, even some with household income above £46,000 may be eligible for decent payouts, especially if you have more than one child, or a disabled child.
 Also, if either you or a partner are disabled you both may not need to work 16+ hours a week.

 For a full and detailed guide to Tax Credits see the Tax Credits briefing note.

 If you're entitled to tax credits, it's worth understanding your rights before starting.
-Don't worry it's not too complex and while you will have to fill out forms, there's a helpline that can help you do it.
+Don't worry, it's not too complex and while you will have to fill out forms, there's a helpline to assist you.